-Animals living in large societies are especially vulnerable to pathogens, as their close proximity facilitates the spread of infections.
+Animals living in large colonies are especially vulnerable to infectious pathogens and may therefore have evolved additional defences.
 Eusocial insects supplement their physiological immune systems with ‘social immunity’, a set of adaptations that impedes the entrance, establishment, and spread of pathogens in the colony.
-Here, we perform experiments with immune-challenged honey bee workers (Apis mellifera).
-We find that workers treated with an inert immune challenge (LPS) that mimics infection with Gram-negative bacteria quickly exit the hive, either voluntarily or by being dragged out by other workers; bees exiting the hive subsequently died.
-In a second experiment, we find that healthy workers treated with surface chemicals from LPS-treated bees are evicted from the hive more often than controls, indicating that immune-challenged bees produce chemical cues that cause their eviction.
-Thirdly, we observed pairs of bees in the lab, and found that pairs spent more time apart when one member of the pair was immune challenged, relative to procedural controls.
-Our findings suggest that immune-challenged bees altruistically banish themselves, and that workers evict sick individuals (which are identified via olfactory cues), putatively because of (kin) selection to limit the spread of pathogens within colonies.
+We here find that honey bee workers (Apis mellifera) that had been experimentally immune-challenged with bacterial lipopolysaccharide (LPS) often exited the hive and subsequently died; some individuals were dragged out by other workers, while others appeared to leave voluntarily.
+In a second experiment, we found that healthy workers treated with surface chemicals from LPS-treated bees were evicted from the hive more often than controls, indicating that immune-challenged bees produce chemical cues or signals that elicit their eviction.
+Thirdly, we observed pairs of bees under lab conditions, and found that pairs spent more time apart when one member of the pair had received LPS, relative to controls.
+Our findings suggest that immune-challenged bees altruistically banish themselves, and that workers evict sick individuals which they identify using olfactory cues, putatively because of (kin) selection to limit the spread of pathogens within colonies.